-MPI for Biology of Ageing
+MPI for Biology of Aging

 The accurate replication and transmission of genetic material is of fundamental importance for cellular homeostasis and organism viability.
 Yet, cells are continually exposed to environmental and endogenous genotoxic agents that threaten DNA integrity.
-Stephanie Panier’s team is investigating the molecular mechanisms underlying the cellular response to DNA damage and how the dysfunction of these response pathways contributes to genome instability-triggered and ageing-associated diseases.
+Stephanie Panier’s team is investigating the molecular mechanisms underlying the cellular response to DNA damage and how the dysfunction of these response pathways contributes to genome instability-triggered and aging-associated diseases.

 The overarching question of the group’s research program is how cells detect and repair DNA damage to safeguard their genetic information.
 The Panier lab is particularly interested in understanding the regulatory mechanisms underpinning the recombination-dependent repair of DNA lesions.